Ziggy Marley: 1979–1984: Family beginnings

-1985-2002: Ziggy Marley & The Melody Makers
+1985–2002: Ziggy Marley & The Melody Makers

 In 1979, Ziggy and his siblings Sharon, Cedella and Stephen formed the Melody Makers (named after the British weekly pop/rock music newspaper, Melody Maker) and made their recording debut with "Children Playing in the Streets".
 The track was written for them by their father, who had composed the song for them four years earlier.
 All royalties from the single were pledged to the United Nations, to aid its efforts during the International Year of the Child.

 The Melody Makers made their onstage debut as a group on 23 September 1979, performing on the same bill as their father for the first and only time at the "Roots Rock Reggae" two-day concert series in Kingston's National Arena.
 Ziggy was 11 years old at the time.
 Notable other early moments in Ziggy's musical history include a performance with Stephen at their father's funeral in 1981, and later that year the Melody Makers released their second single, "What A Plot", under the family's Tuff Gong record label.
 The Melody Makers recorded an unreleased album titled Children Playing in 1979.

-After Bob Marley's death in 1981, Ziggy began performing in his place alongside the Wailers at various shows around Jamaica, and in 1984 the group went on tour in support of the year's Bob Marley Legend compilation album release.
+Following Bob Marley's death in 1981, Ziggy began performing in his place alongside the Wailers at various shows around Jamaica, and in 1984 the group went on tour in support of the year's Bob Marley Legend compilation album release.
 The Melody Makers' first fully released album was Play the Game Right in 1985.
 Their 1988 album Conscious Party was a major worldwide hit and received a Grammy Award for Best Reggae Album.
+In 1996, the band performed the theme song "Believe in Yourself" for the animated children's show Arthur.
 Ziggy Marley and the Melody Makers won three Grammy Awards and five nominations in total before disbanding in 2002.

-2003-2006: Dragonfly/Solo Career beginning
+2003–2006: Dragonfly/Solo Career beginning

 After the Melody Makers disbanded, Ziggy Marley launched a solo career.
 His debut solo album, Dragonfly, was released in April 2003.
 The album featured the single "True To Myself", which remains one of his biggest hits.
 The track "Rainbow in the Sky" features both Flea and John Frusciante of the Red Hot Chili Peppers, while "Melancholy Mood" features only Flea.